 The story behind the maps

 The project took a year to complete.
-During that time size trials were made and corrections and questions went to and fro between Stephen Raw and Christopher Tolkien.
+During that time size trials were made and corrections and questions went to and fro between Stephen Raw and Christopher Tolkien in France where he lived until his death in January 2020.

 Finally, in April 1994 the final artwork for all seven maps was delivered to the publishers.
 The new edition of The Lord of the Rings, published later that year, was printed with the new maps.
-All subsequent English editions have included them.
+All subsequent English editions have included them as well as a few foreign editions.
 Christopher Tolkien wrote ‘A Note on the Maps’ (page 1140 of the one-volume edition) in which he gives an explanation of the background to the maps and Stephen's part in them.
 Raw estimates that the maps will not be redrawn for a very long time – long after the direct link between J R R Tolkien, through his son Christopher, to Stephen will have been broken.
 It is no exaggeration then, to describe this limited edition as a unique opportunity to purchase them.

 Description of the three maps

 The set for sale comprises all three maps.
 They are ‘reproduced and distributed with the kind permission of the J R R Tolkien Estate Limited’, having these words, as well as ‘© The J R R Tolkien Estate Limited 2003’, printed on each sheet.
 The paper, specially bought in from Italy, is 200gsm watermarked Fabriano Artistico 100% cotton, acid free and mould-made with two deckle edges.
 It will not deteriorate in the same way as a wood pulp paper does.
 They are printed by offset litho.
-The maps will be despatched, without frames, in a 25 X 4 inch tube for overseas sales and flat packed for the UK.
+The maps will be despatched, without frames, flat-packed for overseas and UK sales.
 Each mailing will be insured and a signature is required on receipt.

 In ‘The Lord of the Rings’ book, The West of Middle-earth map is reproduced in four sections on four pages.
 This limited edition print is the first (and only) time this map will be available to buy as it was originally created in its entirety on one sheet by Stephen Raw.
 It will be reproduced at the size it was drawn, as too will the ‘Shire’ and ‘Gondor’ maps.
 Although they were created at different sizes all three maps are printed for this limited edition on the same size of paper (76 X 56 cms).
 This is to allow those who want the set of all three mounted in frames of the same size to create a ‘triptych’.